The Daily Show: Correspondents, contributors and staff

 After filling in as host during Stewart's two-month absence in the summer of 2013, John Oliver went on to host his own show on HBO, Last Week Tonight with John Oliver.
 In 2016, former correspondent Samantha Bee launched her own late-night talk show Full Frontal with Samantha Bee.
-Bee's husband Jason Jones, also a former correspondent, serves as executive producer for the show.
+Bee's husband Jason Jones, also a former correspondent, served as executive producer for the show.
 Hasan Minhaj, the last correspondent hired during Stewart's tenure as host, left the show in 2018 to host Patriot Act with Hasan Minhaj on Netflix.

 In June 2010, actress-comedian Olivia Munn began a tryout period on the show as a correspondent.
 Her credentials were questioned by Irin Carmon of the website Jezebel, who suggested that Munn was better known as a sex symbol than as a comedian.
 Carmon's column was denounced by Munn and the Daily Shows female writers, producers, and correspondents, 32 of whom posted a rebuttal on the show's website in which they asserted that the description of the Daily Show office given by the Jezebel piece was not accurate.
 Munn appeared as a Daily Show correspondent in 16 episodes, from June 2010 to September 2011.

 Wyatt Cenac had a tumultuous tenure on the show, revealing in a July 2015 interview on WTF with Marc Maron, that his departure stemmed in part from a heated argument he had with Jon Stewart in June 2011 over a bit about Republican presidential candidate Herman Cain.
 However, Cenac did return for Stewart's final episode to bid him farewell and the two exchanged an intentionally awkward conversation.